joanlopez/go-lichess/README.md

 go-lichess is a Go client library for accessing the [Lichess.org API (2.0.0)](https://lichess.org/api).

+> [!WARNING]
+> This library is still under active development, so please be careful if you're considering it for production use.
+> Certain aspects like error handling and request/response lifecycle management are still in progress.

 ## Installation ##

 go-lichess is compatible with modern Go releases in module mode, with Go installed: